fdore/email4dev/README.md

 Install email4dev
 -----------------

-email4dev comes as a HttpHandler and HttpListener depending on the type of the hosting application.
+email4dev comes as a HttpHandler and HttpListener depending on the type of application you are working on.

 ### Http Listener